Oklahoma State vs. Baylor NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Oklahoma State and its opponents have combined to score more than 46.5 points in five of 10 games this season.
+- Oklahoma State and its opponents have combined to put up more than 46.5 points in five of 10 games this season.

-- The two teams combine to average 65.2 points per game, 18.7 more than the total in this contest.
+- The two teams combine to score 65.2 points per game, 18.7 more than the over/under in this contest.

-- These two squads combine to surrender 35.8 points per game, 10.7 fewer than this contest's over/under.
+- This contest's total is 10.7 points more than the 35.8 these two squads combine to allow per game this season.

-- Cowboys games this season feature an average total of 52.4 points, a number 5.9 points higher than Saturday's over/under.
+- The Cowboys and their opponents have scored an average of 52.4 points per game in 2021, 5.9 more than Saturday's total.

-- The 46.5-point over/under for this game is 5.9 points below the 52.4 points per game average total in Bears games this season.

 Oklahoma State Stats and Trends

-- In Oklahoma State's 12 games this year, it has nine wins against the spread.
+- Oklahoma State has nine wins against the spread in 12 games this season.

-- The Cowboys are 4-1 ATS when favored by 5.5 points or more this season.

-- Oklahoma State's games this year have hit the over on four of 10 set point totals (40%).
+- Oklahoma State has hit the over in 40% of its opportunities this year (four times over 10 games with a set point total).

-- Oklahoma State is 9-1 against the spread and 11-1 overall this season when the team scores more than 19.4 points.
+- Oklahoma State is 9-1 against the spread and 11-1 overall in games when it scores more than 19.4 points.

-- When Oklahoma State churns out over 349.8 yards, the team is 6-0 against the spread and 8-0 overall.
+- In games that Oklahoma State picks up over 349.8 yards, the team is 6-0 against the spread and 8-0 overall.

-- The Cowboys have turned the ball over 15 times this season, five fewer than the Bears have forced (20).

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.